fguibon/doc_reader/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+Import this project with VS Code and setup Android Studio and Android SDK.
+Then enable USB debugging on phone and do "flutter run" in the console.